BartSte/dotfiles-windows/README.md

 - BartSte/dotfiles
 - BartSte/dotfiles-linux
 - BartSte/doffiles-windows
-- BartSte/doffiles-secret (private repo)

 Please read the following sections to get started with this repository.
-The examples below are writting in bash and powershell.
+The examples below are writing in bash and powershell.

 ## Dotfiles (cross-platform)
 - No initialization needed.
 It only contains static dotfiles.
 Typically, you will not clone this repository by yourself, instead it will be cloned for you by the `dotfiles-linux` or the `dotfiles-windows` repositories, as they depend on it.

+### Neovim (`dotfiles/nvim`) Some directories of the neovim configuration could
+use some explanation:
+- `dotfiles/nvim/lua`:
+    - `helpers`: helper functions that are used in the other lua files.
+    - `plugins`: plugins that are loaded by lazy.nvim
+    - `config`: plugin configuration files.
+- `dotfiles/nvim/vim`: plugin configuration files in vimscript.
+- `dotfiles/nvim/plugin`: non-plugin configuration files that must be sourced before `after/plugin`.
+- `dotfiles/nvim/after/plugin`: non-plugin configuration files.
+- `dotfiles/nvim/after/ftplugin`: configuration files that are loaded after the filetype is detected.

 ## Dotfiles-linux (Arch linux)